FinLang API Reference

 ⚠️ Exit-code semantics differ from

 /process: finding mismatches on/reconcileis the expected outcome, not an error.
 Engine exit code 3 maps to HTTP 200 here (with mismatches surfaced in the body), not HTTP 422.
-Only ops errors (exit 1 → 500) and validation errors (exit 2 → 422) map to error statuses on this endpoint.
+Structural/client-data problems (exit 1) and validation errors (exit 2) both map to HTTP 422.
 The caller readsstats.mismatches_foundandsummary.mismatchesto know what happened.

 Error mapping (specific to /reconcile):